Meet the renegade who’s teaching the world to fix totaled Teslas

 These would be troubling signals for most Tesla owners.
 For Phil Sadow, though, they make perfect sense.
 After all, his Model 3 is lacking some very important components: its windows, its wheels, and the entire body frame.

-For the last three years, Sadow, a 49-year-old electrical engineer, has been rebuilding and selling salvaged Teslas.
+For the last three years, Sadow, a 49-year-old electrical engineer who also goes by the moniker Ingineer, has been rebuilding and selling salvaged Teslas.
 He’s also taught a global community of fellow enthusiasts to do the same, charging an hourly rate as a consultant on other tinkerers’ repair projects.
 All told, he says, he’s rebuilt—or helped other people rebuild—almost 400 vehicles over the last three years.

 That might not seem all that notable given that there are millions of salvaged cars of every make and model in operation.
 But Teslas are different: Elon Musk’s company absolutely doesn’t want its cars back on the roads if they’ve been in serious accidents.
 In fact, according to Sadow, Tesla specifically aims to make it next to impossible to repair them.